FRAIBERG & PERNIE

 Speak With a Clawson DUI Lawyer Today

-If you have been arrested for DUI, OWI, High BAC, Super Drunk Driving, or another alcohol-related offense in Clawson or Troy, your case has already begun.
+If you were arrested for DUI, OWI, High BAC, or Super Drunk driving in Clawson or Troy, your case is already moving.

 Written by Matthew A. Fraiberg